I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 The way a color is perceived is highly dependent on lighting.
 For example, a room with tons of natural light pouring in will look different from a room with little to no natural light.

-As you can see in the graphic above, if you have a North-facing room, the coolness of colors is brought out.
+As the graphic above shows, if you have a North-facing room, the coolness of colors is brought out.

-You may also see hints of that purple/blue undertone that the color has.
-As I mentioned before, I have Repose in the majority of my home, and some days when I’m looking at the color on the bathroom walls, I’ll notice the tiniest hint of purple.
-And I’m talking about the tiniest hint of purple.
+You may also see hints of the color’s purple/blue undertone.
+As I mentioned before, I have this fantastic gray in most of my home, and some days, when I’m looking at the color on the bathroom walls, I notice the tiniest hint of purple.

-This is something to keep in mind and take into consideration, especially if you are looking for a paint color with a warmer feel.
+This is something to consider, especially if you are looking for a paint color with a warmer feel.

 Don’t start painting until you have the right tools!

-The beauty of Repose Gray is that it can be used just about anywhere.
-This gray is so versatile and it makes a beautiful backdrop for any decor style.
-As you can see in the photo below, an eclectic decor style is going on; cotton stems, vintage pieces, a farmhouse-style chair, simple picture frames, and more.
+The beauty of this color is that it can be used just about anywhere.
+It’s so versatile, and it makes a beautiful backdrop for any decor style.
+As you can see in the photos, an eclectic decor style is going on: cotton stems, vintage pieces, a farmhouse-style chair, simple picture frames, and more.

 How to lighten Sherwin Williams Repose Gray

-A different way to use Repose is by lighting it by 50% 25% or whatever % you want.
-Basically, this means when mixing a color you start with your base, which is white. then to that, you add colorant to make the color of your choice.
+A different way to use Repose is by lighting it by 50%, 25%, or whatever % you want.
+Basically, this means that when mixing a color, you start with your base, which is white.
+Then, you add colorant to make the color of your choice.

-So let’s say we were adding 12 drops of blue and 12 drops of black colorant into the white base.
-To lighten that color you’d equally reduce the number of drops..
-12 drops now become 6 drops.
+So, let’s say we were adding 12 drops of blue and 12 drops of black colorant to the white base.
+To lighten that color, you’d equally reduce the number of drops, so 12 drops now become six drops.

-I decided to do this paint lightening method in our business office.
-Even though Repose is a relatively light color, I was afraid it would look a bit dark in the space since the natural light was lacking in there.
+I decided to use this paint lightening method in our business office.
+Even though it is a relatively light color, I was afraid it would look a bit dark in the space since there was a low-light space.

 It lightened the color just enough to do the trick.